Negative Balance Handling by Country

-If your bank account is in Australia, Canada, the UK or the US, we’ll initiate a withdrawal back from your bank account to cover the negative balance.
+Australia, Canada, New Zealand, the UK, the US: Stripe will initiate a withdrawal back from your bank account to cover the negative balance.
 This will show up in your Stripe dashboard as a withdrawal with a negative amount, and in your bank account as a debit.
-This withdrawal will be created the next day in Australia, Canada, or the US and in three business days in the UK—even if you’ve chosen to receive payouts on a weekly or monthly basis.
+This withdrawal will be created the next day in Australia, Canada, or the US and in three business days in the UK—even if you have chosen to receive payouts on a weekly or monthly basis.
 Withdrawals will not be delayed in accordance with your regular payout schedule.

-If your bank account is in continental Europe, Hong Kong, Singapore, Japan, Mexico or Brazil we don’t currently debit your bank account to cover negative balances (although we plan to in the future).
-For now, the negative balance will stay in your Stripe account, and subsequent payments accepted with Stripe will go towards paying off the difference.
-We’ll start sending payouts to your bank account once you’ve received sufficient payments and your available balance has become positive again.
+Continental Europe, Hong Kong, Singapore, Japan, Mexico, Brazil: Stripe does not currently debit your bank account to cover negative balances.
+The negative balance will stay in your Stripe account and subsequent payments accepted with Stripe will go towards paying off the difference.
+Stripe will start sending payouts to your bank account once you have received sufficient payments and your available balance has become positive again.

 All countries: If you have a large negative balance that you want to repay via wire transfer, contact Stripe Support.